top of page

 What is considered a material fact in Melbourne and why it is important in property buying.

-If you’re buying properties in Melbourne and Australia, doing your due diligence is important, so you are not caught out by surprises.
-Part of the due diligence process will include understanding the "material facts" which can influence you buying decision.
-Doing it properly, can potentially save you from any nasty (and expensive) surprises.
+When buying properties in Melbourne and Australia, doing your due diligence is important.
+This is to prevent you from being caught out by surprises.
+One of the due diligence will include understanding the "material facts" which can influence your buying decision.
+Doing it properly, can save you from any nasty (and expensive) surprises.
 In this article, we will discuss what a "material fact" is, what it includes and why they are important in your real estate buying decisions.

 What is a Material Fact in Real Estate?

-A material fact in real estate is any piece of information that would likely affect a reasonable person's decision to buy, sell, or rent a property, or the price they would be willing to pay.
-Sellers and their agents have a legal and ethical obligation to disclose these material facts, which can include significant property defects like structural issues or pest infestations, environmental risks such as flooding or bushfire history, and even details about past violent crimes, death on-site or drug use on the property, etc. In Victoria, vendors and their agents have a legal duty to proactively disclose known material facts—not just when you ask.
+A material fact in real estate is any information that can affect a reasonable person's decision to buy, sell, or rent a property, and / or the price they would be willing to pay.
+Sellers and their sales agents have a legal and ethical obligation to disclose these material facts, which can include significant property defects such as structural issues and / or pest or termites infestations, environmental risks such as flooding or bushfire history, and even details about past violent crimes, death on-site or drug use on the property, etc. In Victoria, vendors and their agents have a legal duty to proactively disclose known material facts—not just when you ask.

-In Melbourne and Victoria, two frameworks forms the backbone of the need for disclosure:
+In Melbourne and Victoria, Buyers are protected by 2 disclosure frameworks.
+These two frameworks forms the backbone of the need for disclosure, and though penalties apply if these aren't fulfilled:

 1. Victorian rules on material facts.
 Consumer Affairs Victoria (CAV) issues guidelines explaining what a material fact is and when agents/vendors must disclose it.
-The duty is proactive once a buyer indicates interest, and concealing a material fact can be an offence. - Consumer Affairs Victoria
+The duty is proactive once a buyer indicates interest, and concealing a material fact is an offence. - Consumer Affairs Victoria

 1. Australian Consumer Law (ACL).
 All agents and vendors must avoid misleading or deceptive conduct in trade or commerce (ACL s.18).
 Even if a fact isn’t on a list, omitting it can still be misleading in context. - Australian Contract Law

 A material fact is contextual.
-It depends on the property, market and what a reasonable buyer would care about.
+It depends on the property, market and what a reasonable buyer would care about when they are deciding if they should buy the property.
 CAV’s guidance and common practice include examples such as:

 • Structural problems or significant defects: subsidence, major water ingress, termite damage, non-compliant or unapproved works.